 - Salt and pepper to taste

-- Heat 3 tbsp of olive oil in a skillet over medium heat.
-Add onions and ½ tsp of salt and cook for 5-8 minutes, stirring often, until they start to soften.
+- Heat 3 tablespoon of olive oil in a skillet over medium heat.
+Add onions and ½ teaspoon of salt and cook for 5-8 minutes, stirring often, until they start to soften.
 Reduce heat to medium-low and continue cooking for 30 minutes, until browned and caramelized.
 You can use a splash of white wine or vegetable broth to deglaze the pan every 10 minutes or so.

-- Meanwhile, heat 2 tbsp olive oil in a large pot.
-Add lentils, quinoa, tomato paste, dried parsley, cumin, 1 tsp of salt, garlic, pepper, coriander, paprika, cinnamon and bay leaves.
+- Meanwhile, heat 2 tablespoon olive oil in a large pot.
+Add lentils, quinoa, tomato paste, dried parsley, cumin, 1 teaspoon of salt, garlic, pepper, coriander, paprika, cinnamon and bay leaves.
 Stir well to evenly coat lentils and quinoa, then add in vegetable broth.

 - Bring to a boil, then reduce to a simmer and cook for 20-25 minutes, until lentils and quinoa are cooked and liquid is absorbed.